itaru2622/bluesky-selfhost-env/README.md

 this repository describes the way to self-host bluesky with

+ - configurable hosting domain:  easy to tunable by environment variable (DOMAIN)
- - reproducibility: disclosure config and operation in full, including reverse proxy rule.
+ - reproducibility: disclosure all configs and operations, including reverse proxy rules.
  - simple:          all bluesky components runs on one host, by docker-compose.
- - less remapping:  simple rules among FQDN => reverse proxy => docker-container, for easy understanding and tuning.
+ - less remapping:  simple rules as possible, among FQDN <=> reverse proxy <=> docker-container, for easy understanding and tunning.

 at current, working with code asof 2024-01-06 of bluesky-social.<br>
 it may not work with latest codes.